Emailing Digital Photos Has Never Been So Easy

 Here is an example of an email window opened up with the attached compressed picture.
 Typically you will go straight to this screen when you click on the Email Picture button, assuming you use a desktop based email program.

 If you are able to send an email with the compressed picture attached and have not run into any email error messages or other email program issues, you may skip to the next section of the tutorial.
-If you ran into an obstacle, please continue reading.
+If you ran into an obstacle, please continue reading for some helpful hints.